NZepeda/NZepeda/README.md

 ### Hi there 👋

+Welcome to my Github, home to all my code!

+I'm a 27 year old Californian turned New Yorker.
+I enjoy using web technologies such as React and Typescript.

 <!--
 **NZepeda/NZepeda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.